-- Research Nursing related, e.g. NUR 452 (SAU course) - Statistics 200 level or above
+- Research Nursing related, e.g., NUR 452 (SAU course) - Statistics 100 level or above

-Note: For acceptable proficiency exams or courses, check with the program director or chair.
+Note: For acceptable proficiency exams or courses, check with the program administrators.

 Progression of Studies

 The MSN program has identified prerequisite courses that must be passed satisfactorily or with a passing grade of at least "B-" to continue in the program.